 What is considered.

-In an "experiment A" you have to consider the variation of tenderness and variation of color, which occurs in a sunflower seed, after being stripped of its shell, when set in motion on itself, relative to the surrounding matter, but with care to let the heat dissipate, as it had been found necessary in the development phase of the experiment procedure.
+In an "experiment A" you have to consider the variation of tenderness and variation of color, which occurs in a sunflower seed, after being stripped of its shell, when set in motion on itself, relative to the surrounding matter, but with care to let the heat dissipate.
+This last condition had been found necessary in the development phase of the experiment procedure.